datacraft-paris/workshop-pydantic/README.md

 ## Practical Session – Build and Validate Pydantic Models

-This workshop offers a single exercise available in four stages, tailored for learners of all backgrounds.
+This workshop offers a single exercise available in five stages, tailored for learners of all backgrounds.

 We recommend starting with the default branch (`main`) to go through the short tutorial and learn how Pydantic works.